geeksofgurukul123/hardhat-project-Sample-template-for-core-blockchain/README.md

 - Key Features
 - Future Scope

-- Add Contract Contract address along with the screenshot of the transaction
+- Contract Contract address along with the screenshot of the transaction